Philip Glenister

 Philip Haywood Glenister (born 10 February 1963) is an English actor.
-He is best known for his role as DCI Gene Hunt in the BBC series Life on Mars (2006–2007) and its sequel Ashes to Ashes (2008–2010).
+He is known for his role as DCI Gene Hunt in the BBC series Life on Mars (2006–2007) and its sequel Ashes to Ashes (2008–2010).
 He also played DCI William Bell in State of Play (2003) and Reverend Anderson in Outcast (2016–2018).

-Early life
+Early life and education

-Glenister was born in Harrow, Middlesex, and grew up in Hatch End.
-He is the son of director John Glenister and Joan Glenister, and the younger brother of fellow actor Robert Glenister.
-He is of Welsh ancestry from his maternal side.
-He attended Hatch End High School, and with the encouragement of his then-sister-in-law Amanda Redman, he pursued acting and attended the Central School of Speech and Drama.
+Glenister was born on 10 February 1963 in Harrow, Middlesex, and grew up in Hatch End.
+He is the son of director John Glenister and Joan Fry Lewis, and the younger brother of fellow actor Robert Glenister.

+He attended Hatch End High School.

+In his early career, he worked as a runner for the Robert Stigwood Organisation.
+Following this, he worked until the age of 23 as a film publicist, but developed an interest in acting after watching his brother perform in a student play about the Sex Pistols.
+With the encouragement of his then-sister-in-law, Amanda Redman, he pursued acting and attended the Central School of Speech and Drama.

 Career

 In the early 1990s, Glenister appeared in various TV series including Minder, The Ruth Rendell Mysteries, Heartbeat, The Chief, Dressing for Breakfast and Silent Witness.
 In 1997, he appeared in Sharpe's Justice as Richard Sharpe's half-brother Matt Truman.
 He played William Dobbin in the 1998 mini-series Vanity Fair.

 From 1998 to 1999, Glenister co-starred as a mini-cab driver who aspires to be a rock star in the series Roger Roger.
 He also played factory boss Mack Mackintosh in the first three series of Clocking Off from 2000 to 2002.
 In 2001, he appeared in two of the Hornblower TV films as Horatio's antagonist Gunner Hobbs.

 Glenister played the photographer who took nude photos for a Women's Institute fundraising calendar in the 2003 feature film Calendar Girls.
 Also in 2003, he appeared in the mini-series State of Play.
 Glenister played the German commandant, Baron Heinrich von Rheingarten, in the 2004 mini-series Island at War about the Occupation of the Channel Islands during World War II.

 In April 2006, Glenister read the Bedtime Story for the BBC's children's channel, CBeebies.
 He returned to the slot in February/March 2007.

 Glenister played social reformer and estate manager Mr Carter in the 2007 BBC costume drama Cranford, as part of a cast including Judi Dench and Francesca Annis.